Responsible hosting in France

 Night limits in France

-Starting January 1, 2020, in the cities listed below, we’ll only allow entire primary residences listings to host reservations for a maximum of 120 nights per calendar year (from 1st January to 31st December).
-These automatic limits apply only to the entire primary residences, not rental of individual rooms, in following cities:
+In France, entire primary homes listings are allowed to host reservations for a maximum of 120 nights per calendar year (from 1st January to 31st December).
+This does not apply to the rental of individual rooms, nor to secondary homes.

-This list of cities has been established in consultation between UNPLV, the French Holidays Homes Association (of which Airbnb is a member), and the French Government.
+Airbnb automatically enforces this night cap in a list of cities established by UNPLV, the French Holidays Homes Association (of which Airbnb is a member), in coordination with the French Government.

 Contact your city or visit its website for more information.

-- You’ve been away from your home for more than 4 months this year for reasons of health, professional, or force majeure
+- You must be away from your home for more than four months per year for health reasons, professional reasons, or force majeur

 You can identify yourself on Airbnb as a professional if you are a hospitality expert.
 European rules and the Consumer Code in particular provide that professionals provide information about their company before travelers make a reservation, so that they have clear and transparent information.